 Master of Physician Assistant Studies coursework and accreditation information

 The Master of Physician Assistant Studies program at UT Health San Antonio prepares physician assistants for their roles within the health care setting.
 Our classroom, laboratory and supervised clinical practice experiences emphasize quality care and clinical skills in the primary care setting.

 Our program consists of 126 credit hours of coursework and the class size is limited to a total of 45 students.

 The program begins in June and runs continuously for 30 months.
 It is composed of 14 months in the didactic lecture phase and 16 months in the clinical phase.

 The second half of the program includes supervised clinical rotations that occur at sites throughout Texas.
 You must be prepared to be away from San Antonio for a period of time and to assume the costs of these rotations.

-Our students must complete a capstone project prior to graduation.
+Our students must complete a research project prior to graduation.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC- PA) has granted Accreditation-Continued to The University of Texas Health Science Center at San Antonio’s Physician Assistant Program sponsored by The University of Texas.
 Learn more about our accreditation.